Writing the Introduction

 Contention Sentence

-As a reminder, you should not be mentioning character names in this sentence unless it specifically has characters names mentioned in the Topic itself, otherwise keep it more thematic and linked to the author.
+As a reminder, you should not be mentioning character names in this sentence unless it specifically has character names mentioned in the topic itself.
+Otherwise, keep it more thematic and linked to the author.

 You will normally incorporate both the ‘cause’ and ‘response’ ideas in this sentence.

-The purpose of the Contention Sentence is that it helps quickly introduces your Cause and Response ideas.
-It is mostly written on the spot for different topics, but can be adapted from a basic structure!
+The purpose of the Contention Sentence is that it helps quickly introduce your Cause and Response ideas.
+It is mostly written on the spot for different topics, but can be adapted from a basic structure.

-- A basic template: In it, while <author last name> initially highlights <the cause of the problem>, he/she proceeds to challenge the <problem in the topic> as individuals <respond to the problem in what way?>.
+• A basic template: In it, while <author last name> initially highlights <the cause of the problem>, they proceed to challenge the <problem in the topic> as individuals <respond to the problem in what way?>.

 Here are some examples of how you could write the contention sentence and incorporate both the Cause and Response ideas.

-- In it, while Bradbury initially highlights how an excessive addiction to technology from a young age and a parental ignorance may result in a dangerous breakdown in family, he proceeds to challenge such dependence as individuals seek to remove their fixations on electronic systems.
+• In it, while Bradbury initially highlights how an excessive addiction to technology from a young age and a parental ignorance may result in a dangerous breakdown in family, they proceed to challenge such dependence as individuals seek to remove their fixations on electronic systems.

-- In it, while Bradbury initially highlights how the dangers of technology manifest from a childhood addiction and a growing detachment from family nurture, he proceeds to challenge such dependence whereby individuals aim to reduce their reliance on mechanical simulations.
+• In it, while Bradbury initially highlights how the dangers of technology manifest from a childhood addiction and a growing detachment from family nurture, they proceed to challenge such dependence whereby individuals aim to reduce their reliance on mechanical simulations.

-When the topic says ‘To what extent do you agree?’, simply mention as part of your ‘agree’ section, to a lesser, minor, moderate, greater or major extent… E.g. women are able demonstrate their emotional endurance to a major extent when under significant duress and stress.
+When the topic says ‘To what extent do you agree?’, simply mention as part of your ‘agree’ section: to a lesser, minor, moderate, greater, or major extent.
+Example: Women are able demonstrate their emotional endurance to a major extent when under significant duress and stress.

 Topic Sentence 1